Texnikoi/texnikoi.github.io/README.md

 # texnikoi.github.io
 ### Website for texnikoi @ osu

 Changes deployed to master will automatically be published to the main site.
-Use caution when making changes and create pull requests when possilble
+Use caution when making changes and create pull requests when possilble\

+.